Privacy Notice

 1. Who we are

-Leadistry is operated by Cameron Clark, a sole trader, with correspondence address available on request.
+Leadistry is operated by Leadistry Ltd, a company registered in England and Wales (company number 17340225), whose registered office is Suite RA01, 195-197 Wood Street, London, E17 3NU, United Kingdom.
 We are registered with the Information Commissioner's Office under registration number ZC149040.
 We act as the controller for the personal data described in this notice.

 2. What data we hold